Get the e-book:

 Can I blink?
 Before she could try, a floating mist demanded her attention.
 Someone is out there.

-The fog narrowed into the shape of a person sitting in a large chair.
-His garment stayed foggy white, but his face and hands turned tan as his hair shifted darker to brown.
+The fog narrowed into the shape of a person sitting on a throne.
+His garment was foggy white, but his face and hands turned tan as his hair shifted darker to brown.

 He turned his head to look at her.

-Floating in front of her, Geebor spoke in a waterfall of voices, overlapping words in hundreds of languages.
-Two stood out above the others—English and her parents’ Hindi.
+Jesus looked at her, then spoke in a waterfall of voices, overlapping words in hundreds of languages.
+Two languages stood out—English and her parents’ Hindi.

 * * *

-Aahana lowered her face to view a graveled clearing.
-She found Niki and grabbed her sister in a grateful embrace.
+She lowered her face to view a graveled clearing in front of her.
+A hundred people stood around her, but she quickly found Niki beside her and grabbed her sister in a joyful embrace.

 Niki gripped her in return.
-“What was that?”
+“Was Jesus talking about the Goodwins?”

-“Don’t leave me, ever.”
-Aahana closed her eyes and swayed with Niki in delighted relief.
+Aahana nodded her head, closed her eyes, and swayed with Niki in delighted relief.
+“Don’t leave me.”

 “I think we’re okay again.”
 Niki gave Aahana another tight squeeze.

-An arm snaked across Aahana’s back and a hand gripped her shoulder.
+An arm rested on Aahana’s back, and a hand gripped her shoulder.
 Another hand rested on her other shoulder.

-She opened her eyes to see Divya and her brother Neel hugging her.
-“Is Matt here?”
+She opened her eyes to see Divya and Neel hugging them.
+“Is Matt here too?”

-Aahana looked around.
-She and her family stood in the front row of an outdoor amphitheater in the middle of a redwood forest.
-Several hundred strangers stood behind them, scattered among the long wooden benches.
+She stood in the front row of an outdoor amphitheater in the middle of a forest.
+Several hundred strangers mumbled behind her, standing among long wooden benches.

-She caught the familiar scent of redwoods and damp dirt.
+Aahana caught the familiar scent of redwoods and damp dirt.
 A single owl called in the distance.
-She didn’t recognize this place, but it reminded her of the forest around their bunker home.
-Home!
-My horses!
-What will they eat if they can’t get out of the pen?
+She didn’t recognize this place, but it reminded her of the forest around their bunker home in the hills north of Santa Cruz.
+She hoped her horses would find grass to eat tonight.

-Aahana looked again at the strangers standing behind her.
-Their conversations grew louder as they laughed and greeted family and friends.
-She didn’t see any Earth Defense uniforms or Committee patches.
+Aahana glanced again at the strangers behind her.
+Their conversations grew louder as they compared Misery stories and the Christians they sheltered.
+Scanning the crowd, she didn’t see any Earth Defense uniforms or Committee patches.

+We need to get out of here.
 Aahana wanted to go back to the bunker.
 Back into hiding.
-But what direction was that?
-Fear filled her head and confused her thoughts.
+But what direction should they run?

 She inhaled and blew out cautiously.
 Don’t panic.
 I can figure this out if I don’t panic.

-Niki held onto her arm.
+Niki still held her arm.
 She was Aahana’s rock, her counselor, her best friend . . . and her little sister.
-Except Niki was twenty-seven years old—she stopped being little a long time ago.
+Except Niki was twenty-nine years old—she stopped being little a long time ago.

 A warm twilight breeze moved through the trees, sending dry redwood needles to the ground.
-Darker shadows filled the undergrowth, obscuring the buildings or guard towers that might surround the fireside.
-If they were Geebor’s prisoners, a fence stood out there somewhere.
+Darker shadows filled the undergrowth, obscuring the buildings and guard towers she imagined just out of sight.

 A trail entered the fireside clearing on the left, passed behind the fire pit, and continued down the hill to her right.
 Like a river flows downhill to cities, Aahana guessed the main camp buildings were down the trail.
-She squinted into the shadows for a fence, a guard tower, a light—any hint of what was down there.
-Movement!
+She squinted in search of lights from buildings or guard towers, or a gate, for any hint of what was down there.

-She jerked her head back to the clearing to see a tall, solid looking black man standing next to the campfire—the burning campfire.
-He must have stepped from the shadows and lit the fire while Aahana looked for a guard tower.
+She jerked her head back to the clearing to see a tall, solid-looking black man standing next to the campfire—the burning campfire.

-Behind her, gasps and hushed voices asserted the man appeared from nothing and the fire lit itself.
+Behind her, gasps and hushed voices asserted the fire lit itself and the man appeared out of nothing.

 Light from the rising flames flashed across his dark, bearded face.
-He looked to be in his late twenties, younger than Matt.
-But he had fifty pounds of muscle on Matt and was built like a pro football player.
+He looked to be in his late twenties, younger than Matt, but with more muscle.
+If Matt looked like a surfer, this big guy looked like a pro football player.

 “Hee-haw, folks!”
-The man beamed and spread his thick arms and big hands wide as if offering everyone a hug.
+The man beamed and spread his huge hands and thick arms wide in what she assumed was his gesture of welcome.

 He wore a coarsely woven brown robe over a loose beige linen shirt, tan linen pants, and leather sandals.
 He looked like a poor shepherd in a Christmas play, albeit one who ate well.